constellation-daq/Constellation/docs/protocols/chp.md

 * Status: draft
 * Editor: The Constellation authors

-The Constellation Heartbeat Protocol (CHP) defines how hosts distribute and receive auxiliary information such as log messages and statistics data for monitoring purposes.
+The Constellation Heartbeat Protocol (CHP) defines how hosts distribute and receive status information and liveliness indications for the purpose of tracking availability and uptime.

 ## Preamble